snakrani/discovery/docs/setup/vagrant.md

  * **copy_bash_aliases** _default: false_

     Whether or not to share a host user Bash **.bash_aliases** file with the Vagrant machine if it exists.
-Sometimes this file can define handy aliases sourced into the **.bashrc** so we give a change to share with Vagrant and the Django containers as well.
+Sometimes this file can define handy aliases sourced into the **.bashrc** so we give a chance to share with Vagrant and the Django containers as well.

  * **copy_bashrc** _default: false_